IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     Note that we are ignoring TLS configuration just for the purpose of this lab.
 Security will be addressed in a different lab.

-1. Access the route at the link provided:
+1. Access the route at the link provided under Location:

     ![Create Route](images/CreateRouteAccessRoute.jpg)